Aditya Nagpal

 1. Cultural and communication gaps: Work style differences between global headquarters and Indian teams cause misunderstandings.
 Bridge this through cross-cultural training and clear communication protocols across time zones.

 2. Regulatory and compliance complexity: India's legal framework overwhelms first-time entrants.
 Partner with local legal experts and consider Special Economic Zones (SEZs) to simplify legal compliance and registration processes.
+Understanding payroll compliance requirements is essential for smooth operations.

 3. Talent retention challenges: High competition in tech hubs drives attrition and wage inflation.
 Counter this with competitive compensation, clear career paths, upskilling programs, and strong local employer branding.
+Working with staffing agencies in India can help navigate this competitive landscape.

 4. Operational integration issues: Captive centers operating in silos lose alignment with parent company objectives.
 Treat them as direct extensions of your global team with aligned workflows and local leaders who understand both markets.